apache/pulsar-site/blog/2023-05-02-announcing-apache-pulsar-3-0.md

 ## What’s new in Apache Pulsar 3.0?

-Apache Pulsar 3.0 is a major release with a number of important features, enhancements, and fixes.
+Apache Pulsar 3.0 is an LTS release with a number of important features, enhancements, and fixes.
 Here are some of the highlighted ones.

 ### New Pulsar broker load balancer